 Navigating the Healthcare Credit Mess

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »You may know one of the few items in the big healthcare reform bill that takes effect this year is a small-business credit for offering healthcare to employees.
+Opinions expressed by Entrepreneur contributors are their own.You may know one of the few items in the big healthcare reform bill that takes effect this year is a small-business credit for offering healthcare to employees.
 If you've delved into it, you know it's based on a really complicated formula.

 Fortunately, there's some new help out there for business owners trying to understand if they qualify, and if so, how much they could receive.
 Healthcare reform, officially known as the Affordable Health Care Act, provides a small-business tax credit of up to 35 percent of the cost of premiums for qualifying business.
 BUT -- what you get depends on factors including how many full-time employees you have and how much those workers make.
 Your actual credit might be less than 35 percent.